 - Fundamental issues in moral philosophy, such as environmental ethics, human rights, multiculturalism, the criminalisation of abortion, social inequality, etc.

-- The beliefs and teachings of the major denominations of Christian and Jewish thought
+- The beliefs and teachings of the major strands of Christian and Buddhist thought

 - An in-depth and intellectually rigorous study of the earliest extant Gospel – the Gospel According to St Mark

 To study our A Level, it is not necessary, nor even particularly advantageous, to have taken our GCSE course.

 Reflecting the keen interest that our pupils take in philosophy and theology, there are many school societies connected to the department.
 Our flagship Isaiah Berlin Society (named after the eponymous Old Pauline) meets every fortnight to hear the world’s top academic philosophers presenting their research.
 A Joint Theology Society runs according to the same format.
 There is also a weekly Junior Philosophy Society, a Joint Philosophy Society and a Joint Feminist Society (with the girls’ school), which give pupils a forum to present and discuss their own work.
 Finally, there is a Philosophy Reading Group which meets to discuss key texts in the history of philosophy and current research.
 In addition, there is the school’s Blumenau Philosophy Prize Essay competition, as well as several external essay prizes that pupils are encouraged to compete for.
 We also regularly take pupils to public lectures and conferences in London.

 Pupils have recently had significant work published.
+In 2020, Kiki Ajayi published a paper in the journal Dialexicon.
 In 2018, Quentin Mareuse published a paper in Philosophy Now, the UK’s biggest selling philosophy periodical, and Zac Michaelis and Adam Rachman delivered a paper on weakness of will to university professors at the 2017 Joint Session of the Mind and Aristotelian Societies – one of the world’s most important annual philosophy conferences.

 The department is actively involved in organising the schools’ programme at the world’s largest philosophy and music annual festival: How The Light Gets In.
 We run a weekend trip in May to this wonderful festival in Hay-on-Wye.